Cryptolens/docs/web-api/cpp/cpp-client.md

 One way to support activation while offline is to initially make one activation request while connected to the internet and then saving this response.
 By then reading the saved response and performing the cryptographic checks it is not necessary to make another request to the Web API in the future.
-Thus we can proceed as above, but save the response to a file
+Thus we can proceed as during online activation but save the response as a string:

 ```cpp
 Cryptolens cryptolens_handle;